-Omar I. Asensio is a doctoral student and NSF IGERT fellow at UCLA.
+Omar I. Asensio is a doctoral candidate and NSF IGERT fellow at UCLA.